-The three allow Swell to Great, Great to Pedal and Swell to Pedal coupling to be achieved according to the requirements of the organist and the musical programme.
+The six allow Positif to Swell, Positif to Great, Swell to Great, Great to Pedal, Positif to Pedal and Swell to Pedal coupling to be achieved according to the requirements of the organist and the musical programme.

-CHORUS
+\CHORUS]

 The CHORUS Control works when a manual coupler is in use and allows the generators between the manuals to become slightly detuned to create a greater degree of tonal resonance and articulate sound reproduction.